 How Do Aquatic Mammals Use Their Tail?

 Otters are semi-aquatic mammals that use their tail to guide them when swimming.
-The tail is used as a rudder and can allow the otter to steer and propel itself forward.
+The tail is a rudder that allows the otter to steer and propel itself forward.
 Otters use their tails, along with their paws and movements of their body to swim.

 Seals are different from otters as they do not have a long tail.
-As most of their tail vertebrae are in their bodies, they use their hind flippers to propel themselves forward.
+Most of their tail vertebrae are in their bodies, so they use their hind flippers to propel themselves forward.

 Marine mammals such as whales and dolphins have very fish-like tails.
 They use these to move forward by moving them up and down.
 At the end of the tail, the vertebrae taper supports two flat flukes, which helps them swim.